 Turn right and hike the final mile up this broad trail to the summit.
 After 0.4 miles, the trail bends around the northwestern slope of the mountain to offer a fantastic view of Bishop Peak.
 Three other Morros, Chumash Peak, Cerro Romualdo, and Hollister Peak, can also be seen from this vantage point.

 The trail swings up the north side of the mountain as the vegetation thickens.
-Coastal live oaks provide occasional shade, while Indian paintbrush, Morning glories, Lupines, Monkeyflower, and other wildflowers add splashes of color along the trail in the spring.
+Coast live oaks provide occasional shade, while Indian paintbrush, morning glories, Lupines, monkeyflower, and other wildflowers add splashes of color along the trail in the spring.

-The hike to the summit of Cerro San Luis begins in a city owned open space.
+The trek to the summit of Cerro San Luis begins in a city-owned open space.
 The Madonna Family owns the mountain itself, but grants public access to hikers and mountain bikers.
 Dogs are welcome.
 No fee or permit is required to hike up Cerro San Luis, so get out and enjoy.

 To get to the trailhead: From downtown San Luis Obispo, take Higuera Street southeast to Marsh Street and turn right.
-Pass beneath the 101 Freeway, and turn right on Fernandez Lane (the only road on the right before Marsh Street turns on to the 101 South).
+Pass beneath Highway 101, and turn right on Fernandez Lane (the only road on the right before Marsh Street turns on to the 101 South).
 Turn right into the dirt parking area.
 The trail begins at the end of the lot.